Multivitamin Guide (2026): Do You Actually Need One?

 - Who should avoid it: men, postmenopausal women, anyone with hemochromatosis

-- Iron in excess is pro-oxidant and potentially harmful — it doesn't just pass through unused
+- Iron in excess is pro-oxidant and potentially harmful — it does not just pass through unused

 - Best approach: Choose a multi without iron (like Thorne Basic Nutrients), and only add iron separately if blood work shows you need it